CDCgov/tostadas/README.md

 The validation workflow checks if metadata conforms to NCBI standards and matches the input fasta file.
 The script also splits a multi-sample xlsx file into a separate .tsv file for each individual.

 ### Liftoff
 The liftoff workflow annotates input fasta-formatted genomes and produces accompanying gff and genbank tbl files.
 The input includes the reference genome fasta, reference gff and your multi-sample fasta and metadata in .xlsx format.
+The [Liftoff](https://github.com/agshumate/Liftoff) workflow was brought over and integrated from the Liftoff tool, responsible for accurately mapping annotations for assembled genomes.

 ### Submission
 Submission workflow generates the necessary files for Genbank submission, generates a BioSample ID, then optionally uploads Fastq files via FTP to SRA.
 This workflow was adapted from [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline.